zero-meta/EasyClangComplete/README.md

 Contributions are welcome!
 Look at the issue list.
 If there is something you think you can tackle, write about it in that issue and submit a Pull Request.

+Pull requests and some issues are partially managed by [maintainerd][maintainerd].

 Please don't jump into creating a Pull Request straight away and open an issue first.
 This way, we can synchronize our views on the problem, so that everyone avoids losing time.